Updated: February 1, 2017

 - Once connected, you will be able to access Gmail in China

-How to access Gmail in China in more detail:
+How to access Gmail in China

 This super quick video walks you through the exact steps needed to access Gmail in China.
 Check it out, or alternatively go through the steps below the video and have access to Gmail in China in less than 2 minutes: